 Store leftovers in glass containers instead of plastic.

-Buy products in bulk to reduce packaging waste.
+Choose bulk products to reduce packaging waste.

 Compost fruit and vegetable scraps.

-Use energy-efficient appliances or eco-modes whenever possible.
+Use energy-efficient appliances or switch to eco-modes when possible.

-Switch to LED bulbs
+Use LED bulbs

 Unplug electronics when not in use